-In this article, you get 4 top tactics that you can implement straight away, with examples of making it work.
+In this article, you get 4 top tactics that you can implement straight away to save time in social media, with examples of making it work.

 So how can I get my social media to work?
 I hear you ask.